cartertemm/soundobj/README.md

 #### Engine

 The main audio engine that manages playback and 3D audio processing globally.
-First start with an instance of `Sound` and fall back to this if needed.
+A default global engine is created automatically at import, so most code can start with `Sound` directly and only instantiate `Engine` when custom configuration is needed.

 **Properties:**
 - `volume`: Master volume (0.0 to 1.0+)